Moraine-dammed lake

-A moraine-dammed lake, occurs when the terminal moraine has prevented some meltwater from leaving the valley.
+A moraine-dammed lake, occurs when the terminal moraine has prevented meltwater from leaving the valley.
 When a glacier retreats, there is a space left over between the retreating glacier and the piece that stayed intact which holds leftover debris (moraine).
 Meltwater from both glaciers seep into this space creating a ribbon-shaped lake due to the pattern of ice melt.
 This ice melt may cause a glacier lake outburst flood, leading to severe damage to the environment and communities nearby.
 Examples of moraine-dammed lakes include: